Emperor Xuan of Han: Parentage, disaster, and a barely spared young life

 Liu Bingyi was born in 91 BC to Liu Jin, the son of then-Crown Prince Liu Ju, and his wife Consort Wang.
 As the grandson of the Crown Prince, Bingyi likely was born in Prince Ju's palace.

 That same year, however, disaster would strike.
-With conspirators accusing him of using witchcraft against his father Emperor Wu, Prince Ju was forced into a rebellion, which was defeated.
+With conspirators accusing him of using witchcraft against his father Emperor Wu, Prince Ju was forced into a rebellion, which Prince Ju was defeated.
 Prince Ju committed suicide, and Bingyi's two uncles died with him, although it was not clear whether they also committed suicide or were killed by soldiers.
 Bingyi's great-grandmother Empress Wei also committed suicide, and his grandmother (Prince Ju's concubine) Consort Shi and his parents died in the incident as well in the capital Chang'an.
 It is not completely clear whether they took their own lives or were executed, but the latter seems likely.

-For reasons not completely clear, the baby Bingyi was spared, although he was imprisoned in a prison overseen by the Ministry of Vassal Affairs.
+For reasons not completely clear, baby Bingyi was spared, but was imprisoned in a prison overseen by the Ministry of Vassal Affairs.
 He was put into the custody of the warden Bing Ji (丙吉).
 Bing knew that Prince Ju was actually innocent of witchcraft and took pity on the child, and selected two kind female prisoners, Hu Zu (胡組) and Guo Zhengqing (郭徵卿) to serve as his wet nurses and caretakers.
-Bing visited them each day to see how the child was doing.
+Bing Ji visited them each day to see how the child was doing.